Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Components of the potential outcomes framework for causal inference

-\item {\smallHead{Potential outcomes:}} For the observed outcome $Y$, we define $Y = Y(1)$ if $Z=1$, and $Y=Y(0)$ if $Z=0$.
+\item {\textbf{Potential outcomes:}} For the observed outcome $Y$, we define $Y = Y(1)$ if $Z=1$, and $Y=Y(0)$ if $Z=0$.
 Here, $Y(0)$ and $Y(1)$ are the potential outcomes under no crossing and crossing, respectively.
 For units where $Z=1$, we observe $Y(1)$, and $Y(0)$ is an unobserved counterfactual.
 Similarly, for units with $Z=0$, we only observe $Y(0)$ while $Y(1)$ is unobserved.
 Under the potential outcomes framework, the problem of causal inference becomes one of estimating quantities related to unobserved counterfactuals using only observed data.

 We rely on certain assumptions to define the potential outcomes, such as \textit{no interference}.
 This assumption requires that, for a given play, the outcome may be influenced by the act of crossing (or not) and that the outcome is not affected by the decision to cross (or not) \textit{at any other play}.
 It is possible that this assumption may not hold in the crossing problem in our motivating example due to tactical interdependencies, player interactions, player psychology, and sequential play dynamics.
 For instance, teams may adjust their defensive or offensive strategies in response to earlier plays, or a cross may pull defenders out of position, influencing subsequent outcomes.
-We will nevertheless proceed by assuming no interference is reasonable, focusing on the immediate effect of a cross (i.e., treating each crossing opportunity as a conditionally independent unit) and ensuring the effect of other variables such as proximity of defenders is adequately taken into account by our modeling approach.
+We will nevertheless proceed under the assumption of no interference, which we consider reasonable, focusing on the immediate effect of a cross (i.e., treating each crossing opportunity as a conditionally independent unit) and ensuring the effect of other variables such as proximity of defenders is adequately taken into account by our modeling approach.